7 Best Fiber Supplements of 2026

 Third-Party Testing and Certifications

 Supplements are not FDA-approved before sale — quality assurance depends on manufacturer controls and independent verification.
 USP Verified and NSF Certified for Sport are the most rigorous third-party programs, though few fiber supplements currently hold either.
 Non-GMO Project Verified, USDA Organic, and Gluten-Free certifications are more common and meaningful signals that the product's ingredient sourcing and processing have been independently audited.
 GMP facility certification is required by law and confirms process quality, not product content.
-For daily fiber, a combination of USDA Organic (Garden of Life, Organic India) or Non-GMO Project Verified (NOW Foods) plus a well-established manufacturer represents strong quality assurance.
+For daily fiber, USDA Organic (Organic India), third-party contents certification (Thorne), or Non-GMO Project Verified (NOW Foods) plus a well-established manufacturer represents strong quality assurance.

 Special Considerations (Low-FODMAP, Organic, Added Sugars, Medication Timing)